Sustainability

 Studies and Teaching

-We strive to implement sustainability in the day-to-day operations of the University.
+We endeavor to implement sustainability in the university’s day-to-day operations.
 We were one of the first universities in the country to produce comprehensive carbon accounting for 2019 – to gain as complete an overview as possible of emissions, identify hotspots, and target CO2 savings.
+We have an energy management system, have been using green electricity since 2012, have developed a mobility concept and live by the principle of ‘sharing’ on campus (internal donation, Library of Things, give-away shelves, etc.).

 Contact